omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

     * [`byte_array`:`rsmc_signed_hex`]: rsmc signed by Bob.

-Bob signs, and send `asset_funding_signed` message back to Alice, hence Alice knows the 2-2 P2SH address has been created, but not broadcasted.
+Bob signs, and send the `asset_funding_signed` message back to Alice, hence Alice knows the 2-2 P2SH address has been created, but not broadcasted.

 ## The `commitment_tx` and `revoke and acknowledge` Message

-The two messages describe a RSMC payment inside one channel created by Alice and Bob.
+The two messages describe an RSMC payment inside one channel created by Alice and Bob.
 We introduce HTLC and corresponding messages in the next chapter.

 ### diagram and messages
 ```